 - Colourful fountains are amongst the interesting artwork found throughout the city.
 The famous water and bucket sculpture is on Cuba Street.

 - Te Papa, the national museum holds our history, including this Maori gate.

 - There is plenty of street art to enjoy.
-In fact, colourful graffiti art is so prevalent, we even found it on this retail signage.
+In fact, colourful graffiti art is so prevalent that we even found it on this retail signage.